 “Don’t Think of An Elephant!” is a classic.

-Unluckily, it’s also very partisan and it presents a lot of generalizations and unsubstantiated statements.
+Unluckily, it’s also partisan and it presents some partisan generalizations and unsubstantiated statements.

 However, the good part on framing is really good and I can say that George Lakoff won me over with the depth of his analysis.